 “With the potency of CAR-T, what you want to absolutely ensure is that the target antigen is not expressed on normal tissue, because if it is you can really wipe out organs and potentially severely handicap or even kill the patient,” said Marett.

-In addition, the technology is so far only available for treating certain rare forms of blood cancer.
+The technology is so far only available for treating certain rare forms of blood cancer.
 Several players are developing a new generation of CAR-T treatments that can target a wider range of cancers.

 “Celyad’s CAR-T approach exploits the molecular differences between cancer and healthy cells, homing in precisely on the cells that cause disease.
 These targeted approaches will hopefully lead to more tolerable treatments with higher efficacy and cure rates, particularly for patients with limited treatment options,” said Homsy.